searchsolved/search-solved-public-seo/portfolio/website-migration/streamlit-source/readme.md

 # Automatic Website Migration Tool by Lee Foot (https://LeeFoot.co.uk)

-## Features

-- **Data Comparison**: Compares data from live and staging websites to identify changes and similarities.
-- **Custom Column Matching**: Supports matching based on user-selected columns.
-- **Visual Representation**: Includes a Sankey chart to visually represent the mapping of website structures.
-- **Downloadable Results**: Processed data can be downloaded as a CSV file for further analysis.

 ## How to Use

 1. **Prepare Data**:
-   - Crawl both the live and staging websites using tools like Screaming Frog SEO Spider.
+   - Crawl both the live and staging websites using Screaming Frog SEO Spider.
    - Export the crawled data as CSV files.

 2. **Upload Files**: